Isopach/OpenToAll-OpenCTF2019Writeups/README.md

 # OpenToAll-OpenCTF2019Writeups
-The writeups for OpenCTF19 at DEFCON19.
+The writeups for OpenCTF 2019 at DEFCON 2019.